Enrolling in The Acting Program

 Monthly Tuition: $150/month.
 Classes are 90 minutes long and limited to 12 students.

-Schedule: Spring classes begin Tuesday, December 19th.
-Weekly technique classes are held on Tuesdays from 6:30 PM – 8:00 PM (winter and spring breaks excepted).
+Schedule: Summer enrollment begin May.
+Weekly technique classes are held on Tuesdays from 6:30 PM – 8:00 PM.

 Middle school students start building their personal skills as artists in this course.
 They will discover their own routines for vocal and physical preparation, and become more adept in committing to strong choices in performance.
 Students in this course will learn to identify their audience and use that to inform their approach to text and further explore the ideas of objective, obstacle and tactics.
 Learning to be present in exercises and in rehearsal, students will practice skills through cold readings, monologue, scene study and song.
 For students grade 5 – 8.